eclipse-openj9/openj9-docs/docs/xss.md

 You can use the `-verbose:sizes` option to find out the values that the VM is currently using.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** Java methods and native methods run on two different stacks and the VM handles switching between them for JNI calls.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** Java methods and native methods run on two different stacks and the VM handles switching between them for JNI calls.
 Each stack is sized using separate options; these options apply to the Java stack only.
 For the native stack option, see the link in the [See also](#see-also) section.

 ## Syntax